ewhal/cab202/README.md

 make
 gcc ex1.c -std=gnu99 -L ../ZDK -I ../ZDK -lzdk -lncurses -lm
 ```
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+ZDK and cab202_teensy libraries are owned by their respective authors.